On Lagrange multipliers of constrained optimization in Hilbert spaces: The essential Lagrange multiplier

 \section{The essential Lagrange multiplier}

 In this section we will establish the basic theory of the essential Lagrange multiplier and the proper Lagrange multiplier of the model problem (\ref{eq:sm_g}).
+The existence of the essential Lagrange multiplier shows essential differences in finite and infinite-dimensional spaces.
 As an application of the essential Lagrange multiplier, we will use it to characterize the convergence of the multipliers generated by the classical ALM (see (\ref{eq:ALM})).

 Without further explanation, we always assume that $u^*$ is the global minimizer of the model problem (\ref{eq:sm_g}) in this section.